Bjornsrud/simplesignificance/README.md

 **Simple, guided hypothesis testing.**

 Simple Significance is a lightweight statistics web application built with Spring Boot and Java.
-It is a free, web-based tool for exploratory hypothesis testing — designed for students, teachers, and anyone curious about basic data analysis.
+It is a free, web-based tool for exploratory hypothesis testing — designed for anyone curious about basic data analysis, but most of all, for me to learn a bit more about statistics after not having thouched the subject at all since My Master Thesis project. :)

 The app helps you compare group differences using statistical significance tests – without requiring advanced prior knowledge of statistics.